blurrycontour/zuul-gerrit/doc/source/developer/ansible.rst

 Streaming job output
 --------------------

-All jobs run with the :py:mod:`zuul.ansible.base.callback.zuul_stream` callback plugin enabled, which writes the build log to a file so that the :py:class:`zuul.lib.log_streamer.LogStreamer` can provide the data on demand over the finger protocol.
+All jobs run with the :py:mod:`zuul.ansible.base.callback.normal.zuul_stream` callback plugin enabled, which writes the build log to a file so that the :py:class:`zuul.lib.log_streamer.LogStreamer` can provide the data on demand over the finger protocol.
 Finally, :py:class:`zuul.web.LogStreamHandler` exposes that log stream over a websocket connection as part of :py:class:`zuul.web.ZuulWeb`.

-.. autoclass:: zuul.ansible.base.callback.zuul_stream.CallbackModule
+.. autoclass:: zuul.ansible.base.callback.normal.zuul_stream.CallbackModule
    :members:

 .. autoclass:: zuul.lib.log_streamer.LogStreamer